Azure/azure-sdk-for-python/doc/repo_health_status.md

 This is the overall status of your library and indicates whether you can release your library today.

-- <code style="color: red;">BLOCKED</code> - your library is currently blocked from release.
+- $${\color{red}BLOCKED}$$ - your library is currently blocked from release.
 It is failing required/mandatory checks (marked in red) or has its CI disabled due to non-compliance with required checks.

     If your CI has been disabled, please take action to re-enable and fix all checks highlighted in yellow.
 Once all checks are fixed, you can remove the `ci_enabled=false` from your library's pyrpoject.toml file.